 Our Area - The Flora Stream Catchment

 The Flora is a stream in the north east of Kahurangi National Park.
-It forms the core of FOF's project area which is formally known as the Salisbury Ecological Management Unit.
+It forms the core of FOF's project area which is formally known as the Wharepapa Ecological Management Unit.
 It has been identified by DOC as a priority for ecosystem restoration because of its extraordinary biodiversity values.
 It:

 • Supports at least seven species that occur only here - nowhere else in the world (that's right - nowhere else, only here)